vkenji03/vkenji03/README.md

 ### Hi there 👋

-- I’m currently learning React and Typescript
+- I’m currently learning about machine learning and data science